-Preheat oven to 350° F (177 °).
-Lightly grease a 9x13-inch baking pan with softened butter or nonstick cooking spray.
+Preheat oven to 350℉ (177 ℃).
+Lightly grease a 9×13-inch baking pan with softened butter or nonstick cooking spray.

-Prepare the topping: Whisk together oats, gluten-free flour, brown sugar, cinnamon, and salt.
-Cut in the butter using a pastry cutter or your fingers until crumbly.
+Whisk together oats, gluten-free flour, brown sugar, cinnamon, and salt.
+Stir in melted butter with a wooden spoon until crumbly.
 Set aside.

-Prepare the filling: Stir together the apple slices, lemon zest and juice.
+Stir together the apple slices, lemon zest and juice in a large bowl.
 Add the brown sugar, gluten-free flour, cinnamon, and salt.
 Stir until all the apple slices are evenly coated.

 Spread the apples into an even layer in the prepared pan.
 Sprinkle the topping evenly over the apple slices.

-Bake until the apples are soft and filling bubbles, about 45 minutes.
-Remove pan from the oven.
+Bake until the apples are soft and the filling bubbles, about 45 minutes.
+Remove the pan from the oven.
 Allow apple crisp to cool for about 15 minutes before serving.